AdeptusDigitales/shortest-path-faster-cairo/README.md

 Cairo implementation of the *Shortest Path Faster* algorithm.

-The best way to understand the algorithm is to understand *Bellman-Ford* as a prerequisit: https://www.geeksforgeeks.org/bellman-ford-algorithm-dp-23/
+The best way to understand the algorithm is to understand *Bellman-Ford* as a prerequisit:</br> https://www.geeksforgeeks.org/bellman-ford-algorithm-dp-23/

-and from there have a look at the improvements made to create the *SPF* algorithm: https://www.geeksforgeeks.org/shortest-path-faster-algorithm/
+and from there have a look at the improvements made to create the *SPF* algorithm:</br> https://www.geeksforgeeks.org/shortest-path-faster-algorithm/

 The code is not actually a pure implementation of the SPF-algorithm as it has been adjusted to simulate it's usage as a solver within a DEX aggregator.</br>